katerinanavab/webdocs/docs/unit01/notes103.md

 ---
 ## Introduction to CSS

-In the previous lesson, you learned how to write the HTML that determines how a web page is **structured**.
+In the previous topic, you learned how to write the HTML that determines how a web page is **structured**.
 The next step is to make that structure look good with some *style*, which is exactly what CSS is for.
 In the next few lessons, we're going to focus on what we believe are some foundational CSS concepts, things that everyone should know from the beginning — whether they are just starting out or need a refresher.

 General overview of topics that you will learn in this module:

-- Add styles to HTML with CSS.
+- Add **styles** to HTML with CSS.
-- Understand how to use the class and ID attributes.
+- Understand how to use the **class** and **ID** attributes.
-- Add styles to specific elements using the correct selectors.
+- Add styles to specific elements using the correct **selectors**.

 ### Basic Syntax